 James Graham dissects the Dolphins 2025 NRL Draw

-Saifiti was hoping to make an instant splash with his new club and was focused on helping them to a maiden finals appearance, despite being in the Knights team that extinguished the top eight hopes of the Dolphins in the final match of the regular season last year.
+Saifiti is laser focused on helping his new team to a maiden finals appearance, despite being in the Knights team that extinguished the top-eight hopes of the Dolphins in the final match of the regular season last year.

 “I think they've gotten better obviously from ‘23 to ‘24 and they're looking to go one better this year,” Saifiti said.